waltersIT/Hackathon/README.md

    Backend runs on http://127.0.0.1:5000

 4. **Frontend Deployment:**
-   The frontend is hosted within Rentvine's development environment.
-The frontend components are located in the Rentvine codebase at `apps/manager/src/components/vinny/`.
+   The frontend is hosted within Rentvine's development environment on the `support-hackathon` branch.
+The frontend components are located in the Rentvine codebase at `apps/manager/src/components/vinny/` in the `support-hackathon` branch.
 To use the frontend:
+   - Check out the `support-hackathon` branch in the Rentvine repository
    - Access the Rentvine development environment where the Vinny widget is deployed
    - The widget will communicate with the backend API running on http://127.0.0.1:5000

-   Note: The `HackathonFE` directory contains the frontend source code for reference and testing, but the actual implementation is handled through Rentvine's development infrastructure.
+   Note: The `HackathonFE` directory contains the frontend source code for reference and testing, but the actual implementation is handled through Rentvine's development infrastructure on the `support-hackathon` branch.

 ## Project Structure